Nantahala Farm & Garden

 Planting Comfrey

 Space Russian comfrey plants 2-3 feet apart in all directions.
-Space True comfrey 1-2 feet apart.
+Space True / Common comfrey 1-2 feet apart.

 It likes fast draining soil.
 Do not overwater.
 You can kill plants if the soil is always wet.
 Let soil dry out between watering.
 Comfrey roots rot if there is too much water.

-Plants are mature at 2 years or older and continue to expand slowly every year.
-So once a plant is large and well established you can divide it into more plants.
-It is a hardy plant and almost all transplants survive.
+Plants are mature at 2 years or older and continue to expand every year.
+Once a plant is well established you can divide it.
+Almost all transplants survive.

-Divide by pushing your shovel vertically all the way through the plant in the middle of the crown (this photo).
+Divide by pushing your shovel vertically through the plant in the middle of the crown (this photo).
 Take half of the crown with the roots.
 Divide the roots into 6-8 inch pieces and plant elsewhere.

 Or drive a shovel horizontally through the leaf clump about 3-4 inches below the soil surface.
 This removes the crown.
-Divide it into 6 inch pieces preferably ones with growing buds.
+Divide it into 6 inch pieces.

-This photo is a Toggenburg goat in a pasture of Russian comfrey and other plants.
-You can grow it alone (monoculture) or with any other plants (pasture, orchard, field, etc).
+This is a Toggenburg goat in a pasture of Russian comfrey and other plants.
+You can grow it alone (monoculture) or with other plants (pasture, orchard, field).

 Rotational grazing is a good method to use so plants have time to rebuild before they are eaten again.

 Another method is to have an area with comfrey that the grazing animals can not reach.
 Then you cut the comfrey and bring it to the animals.
-I do that too.
 I put it in a hay rack since goats do not like it on the ground.

 Buy Live Comfrey Roots for Planting